jmoody/tokaidoapp/README.md

 When first cloning this repo, be sure to run the following:

-    gem install cocoapods
+    1. gem install cocoapods
-    pod install
+    2. pod install
-    bundle install
+    3. bundle install
-    bundle exec rake
+    4. bundle exec rake
-    open Tokaido.xcworkspace
+    5. open Tokaido.xcworkspace

 You should then be able to build and run Tokaido in Xcode.

-### moody changes

-1. fixed a couple of Xcode 5 related compiler errors
-2. updated Podfile versions because they caused `pod install` errors
-3. edited `Tokaido/Gemfile` to include only calabash-cucumber and calabash-android gems
-4. made a couple of changes to the Xcode project to make it build a `Calabash` app (rather than a Tokaido app)
+### how it works

+there is a bunch of stuff under the hood that did not bother to understand.  i stripped out stuff that was not relevant to getting a shell up with ruby + calabash + dependent gems installed.

+the setup steps above install ruby and gems into a local directory that is used later to build a sandbox.

+at application launch, a sandbox directory is created using NSTemporaryDirectory.  the pre-installed ruby (2.0) and the calabash ios and android gems are expanded to that directory.  when the user touches the Start Terminal button in the UI, a shell is opened and the `PATH` variable is massaged so that the sandbox directory because the `GEM_HOME` and the pre-installed ruby becomes the default ruby.

+### changing the ruby version

+i don't know how to do this.

+### changing the calabash version

+1. edit the `Tokaido/Gemfile`
+2. `$ rm -rf ./tmp`
+3. follow steps 3 and 4 in Setup
+4. build and run the Calabash scheme in Xcode

+### changing the About view

+i punted on this.  you can edit the `Tokaido/en.lproj/Credits.rtf`  to change the content.

+if you want something different, provide a layout/design.

-#### test
+### test

 1. archived a build
 2. signed and save the Calabash.app to /Applications/